-Below is a list of the 9 largest publishers and mobile games developers for the Chinese market by revenue (according to App Annie):
+Here is a list of the 10 largest publishers and mobile games developers for the Chinese market by revenue (according to App Annie):

-When localizing mobile apps, simplified Chinese is used for mainland China and Singapore and traditional Chinese is used for Hong Kong and Taiwan.
-It is also important to be aware of lexical differences—various game terminology is used across these areas.
+When localizing text for mobile applications, the simplified writing system is used for mainland China and Singapore, and the traditional system is used for Hong Kong and Taiwan.
+There are also lexical distinctions that must be considered.
+In particular, different gaming terms might be used for various countries and areas.

-When it comes to voiceover, it is essential to consider that Chinese has 10 distinct dialect groups: the northern Mandarin super group, Jin, Huizhou, Wu, Xiang, Gan, Hakka, Yue, Pinghua, and the Min super group.
-For countries listed in our report, the northern super group may be used as a guide for China (as it is the most widely spoken—over 800 million), Yue may be used for Hong Kong (and Macau, not included in the report), and regional features should be taken into account for Taiwan (partly recognized as the Republic of China) and Singapore.
+When recording voice-over, it is important to consider that Chinese has 10 dialect groups: the northern supergroup (北—Beijing), the Jin, Hui, and Wu groups (吴), Xiang (湘), Gan (赣), Hakka (客家), Yue (粤), Pinghua and the Min supergroup (闽).
+For the countries listed in our report, the northern supergroup may be used as a guide for China (as it is the most widely spoken—over 800 million people), Yue may be used for Hong Kong (and Macau, not included in the report), and regional specific features should be taken into account for Taiwan (partially acknowledged as the Republic of China) and Singapore.

-The table below shows the writing and dialects of Chinese used for each region.
+The table below shows the writing and dialects of the Chinese used in each region.

-Special attention should be paid to in-game texts not translated into Chinese.
-There is some evidence that recently enacted laws prohibit the use of English and other languages (this is not quite accurate, but it is how the law has been interpreted) and violation may result in an app being banned in China.
+Particular attention should be given to in-game text that is not translated into Chinese.
+There is some evidence that the recently enacted laws prohibit the use of English and other languages (this is not quite accurate, but it is how the law has been interpreted) and a violation may result in an app being banned in China.

-Chinese, like English, is relatively compact and Chinese words have even fewer characters than English ones.
-However, Chinese words are more complex, so the font must be larger.
-This requires bigger vertical spacing between lines than in English.
-Written horizontally, even in large font, a Chinese text is slightly shorter than its English counterpart.
+Chinese, like English, is a rather compact language.
+Chinese words have even fewer symbols than English words have letters.
+They are more intricate, however.
+Therefore the font should be larger.
+This requires more space between lines than in English versions.
+Even with larger fonts, texts in Chinese are slightly shorter in the horizontal orientation than they are in English.

-- 27% of Chinese players will stop playing a game if they spot punctuation or grammar errors
+Around 27% of Chinese gamers stop playing a game if they notice a punctuation or grammatical error.

-- Chinese players want to provide feedback about localization errors, but don’t know how to do that
+Chinese gamers want to provide feedback about localization errors but don’t know how.